Lee Tea loves cooking, including with venison and other wild and seasonal ingredients.

 - In a medium-sized mixing bowl, whisk together mayo, sugar, and vinegar.

 - To the bowl, add broccoli, cheese, and crumbled bacon.
-Stir to mix well.
+Mix well.

 For Maximum Flavor, Refrigerate Overnight

 You can enjoy this broccoli-bacon salad right away, but you'd really miss out on the magic that happens when you give this mixture time to marinade.
-To really bring out the flavor this dish has to offer, prepare it early in the morning for an evening dinner, or make it in the evening and refrigerate overnight.
+To really bring out the flavor this dish has to offer, prepare it early in the morning for an evening dinner, or make it in the evening and refrigerate it overnight.
 Either way, store it in the fridge until ready to serve.

 Don't Be Afraid to Add Your Favorites!